 AHA and Jessner’s peels can cause temporary stinging, redness, irritation and flaking or crusting.
 This is secondary tot he exfoliating effects of the treatment.
 Persistent areas of crusting and redness can be treated with hydrocortisone cream, but healing time is less than a week.

 TCA peels can result in tingling, flushing, and stinging of the skin.
 The skin then tightens and bronzes over a 3 day period and ultimately peels.
 Redness, swelling and crusting can persist for over one week.
 Pre-treated skin will recover faster after a TCA peel.

 Recovery after a phenol peel is similar to an aggressive TCA peel, though swelling and crusting may be more pronounced, and recovery may be well over one week.

 All chemical peel treatments carry potential risks including: premature peeling, infection, allergic reactions, persistent redness, scarring, acne eruptions, and pigment changes.
 Proper skin preparation, infection prophylaxis, and adherence to the post-peel instructions (given to patient) will decrease the risk of a chemical peel complication, and improve the ultimate result of the procedure.

 - Herbig K, Trussler AP, Khosla R, Rohrich RJ.
 Combination Jessner’s Solution and TCA Chemical Peel for Facial Rhytides: Technique and Outcomes.
 Plast Reconstr Surg.
 2009 Sep;124 (3):955-64.

 Whether you have a question or would like to setup a chemical peel consultation, Dr. Trussler and his staff are here to help.
-Please fill out our contact form, or call our office at (512) 450-1077 to schedule an appointment.
+Please fill out our contact form, or call our Austin office at 512-450-1077 to schedule an appointment.
 Start your skin resurfacing journey to not only looking, but feeling better today!